derykmakgill/krawisz/test.md

 >As far as I can tell, if they don't do anything like that again, it'll be because it's become too difficult now, not because they've learned from it.
 So I wouldn't re-add them unless they admit their mistakes and in particular acknowledge that Bitcoin is not governed, especially not by miners.'

+#### 07 November 2018

+Blockstream announces their release of the Liquid full node binaries & source code and claims that ["any user can join the #P2P #LiquidNetwork by operating a full node, in order to trustlessly use the #sidechain just like with the #Bitcoin"](https://twitter.com/Blockstream/status/1059886244853886987)

+Former co-founder of Blockstrearm Matt Corallo tweets that [this is a lie](https://twitter.com/TheBlueMatt/status/1060101587584991233?s=20).

+>Uhhhh, I don't really know how to describe this use of the word "trustless" except "lie".
+Maybe someone is trying to redefine the word?

 #### 26 December 2018

 Samson Mow cheers and threatens Bitcoin Cash Association creator Paul Wasensteiner's arrest and [tags the SEC on Twitter.](https://twitter.com/excellion/status/1078051212052684800)